sadkowa/sadkowa/README.md

 ### 👋 Hi there!

 My name is **`Joanna`** .
-I used to work in civil engineering industry, but now I'm changing my career to frontend development.
+I used to work in civil engineering industry, but now I'm changing my career to front-end development.

 In Novemeber 2023 I finished mentoring program with [Mateusz Bogolubow](https://devmentor.pl/).
 Thanks to it I've built a strong foundation in coding.